AVGVSTVS96/react-shiki/package/README.md

 </ReactMarkdown>;
 ```

-And can be accessed as a prop:
+Now `inline` can be accessed as a prop in the `CodeHighlight` component:

 ```tsx
 const CodeHighlight = ({